LuckieMusngi/Ski-Resort-Database/README.md

 # Ski-Resort-Database
 Collaborative JDBC Oracle database project between Luckie Musngi and Aj Becerra

-This is the final project for our Database Design class, where we build a database–driven information management system from ground up.
+We built a database–driven information management system from the ground up.

 This project contains a script that creates tables (with a function to populate it with random valid tuples), and another containing a user interface that can queuer the database.